hoffms/docs/README.md

 - Where does the source code of the product live?
 - Where does the code artifact live (eg *npm*) and how does someone integrate with it?

-A good example is the [v4 Smart Contracts](./docs/contracts/v4/overview).
+A good example is the Uniswap [v4 Smart Contracts](https://docs.uniswap.org/docs/contracts/v4/overview).

 ### Guides
 > Guides should follow the **Principles of a Good Guide**: